-(a) The draft Environmental Impact Report ("draft EIR") shall contain the information outlined in this Section.
-Each element shall be covered, and when these elements are not separated into distinct sections, the document shall state where in the document each element is discussed.

-(b) The draft EIR shall be prepared as a separate document by the consultants engaged by the County.

-(c) A Draft EIR shall contain the information required by Sections 3 through 12.
-A Final EIR shall contain the same information and the subjects described in Section 13.

-(d) No document prepared pursuant to this article that is available for public examination shall require the disclosure of a trade secret, except where the use of any trade secret involves a significant threat to health and safety.
+- (a) The draft Environmental Impact Report ("draft EIR") shall contain the information outlined in this Section.
+Each element shall be covered, and when these elements are not separated into distinct sections, the document shall state where in the document each element is discussed. - (b) The draft EIR shall be prepared as a separate document by the consultants engaged by the County. - (c) A Draft EIR shall contain the information required by Sections 3 through 12.
+A Final EIR shall contain the same information and the subjects described in Section 13. - (d) No document prepared pursuant to this article that is available for public examination shall require the disclosure of a trade secret, except where the use of any trade secret involves a significant threat to health and safety.
 However, only specifically identified chemicals shall be used for any project, including, but not limited to drilling and excavation.
 The Administrator shall supply a list to each applicant of the approved chemicals, certified by a licensed petroleum engineer, which the applicant must certify as exhaustive of all chemicals that will be used in the project.
-No specific location of archaeological, historical or cultural sites and/or sacred lands shall be released to the public, but a draft EIR must thoroughly discuss all environmental issues relating to a proposed project and affecting any such sites.

-(e) The applicant shall make a cash, certified or bank check, or letter of credit, deposit, to cover all of the County's expenses in reviewing the draft EIR, engaging consultants, and for a Hearing Officer to conduct the first public hearing on the draft EIR.
-The County will provide an estimate of the cost of conducting the study, which shall provide the basis for the initial deposit.
-The applicant shall make additional deposits if the initial deposit is inadequate to reimburse the County for the costs of the study, and the County shall refund any unexpended funds on deposit after the study is completed.
+No specific location of archaeological, historical or cultural sites and/or sacred lands shall be released to the public, but a draft EIR must thoroughly discuss all environmental issues relating to a proposed project and affecting any such sites. - (e) The applicant shall make a cash, certified or bank check, or letter of credit deposit, to cover all of the County's expenses in reviewing the draft EIR, engaging consultants, and for a Hearing Officer to conduct the first public hearing on the draft EIR.